Perineal Massage in Pregnancy – Advice and Information

 Please note, this page is printable by selecting the normal print options on your computer.

 Approximately 85% of women will have some degree of perineal tear or injury during vaginal delivery.
 Most heal without any problems or adverse effects, but for some women there may be longer term implications, this could include pain and discomfort.

-Massaging the Perineum has been shown to experience less birth trauma by:
+Massaging the perineum has been shown to reduce the likelihood of perineal trauma by:

-• Reducing the number of natural tears that may occur during a vaginal delivery.
+- Reduces the number of natural tears that may occur during vaginal delivery

-Please note that perineal massage should only be completed from 35 weeks gestation onwards – there is no benefit starting before this.
+Please note that perineal massage should only be completed from 35 weeks gestation onwards – there is no benefit in starting this before

 What else can you do to prevent the likelihood of tearing your perineum?

 - Upright posture such as kneeling, sitting or squatting (gravity assisted) during the second stage of labour rather than supine (lying on your back)